carloscabo/socialize/README.md

 <img src="https://raw.githubusercontent.com/carloscabo/socialize/master/snapshot.png">

-**Please, take a look to the `demo.html` included in this repo before integrating socialize in your project, its the best way to see how must be configured.**
+**Please, take a look to the [demo.html](https://raw.githubusercontent.com/carloscabo/socialize/master/demo.html) included in this repo before integrating socialize in your project, it's the best way to see how must be configured.**

 # usage

 1. Copy the socialize fonts in to your project.
 2. Edit the path to them in `socialize.scss`
 3. Add data-attribute `data-socialize` to the buttons container.
 4. Include `socialize.js`.
 5. For Facebook and Pinterest be sure to include the `OpenGraph` info in the header.
+6. Initialize the `js` functionallity in your `ready.js`.

 ## sample HTML block

 ````html
 <div data-socialize>
   <a href="#" class="sz sz-share"></a>